Chemistry & Materials Science

 Calculated locally in your browser.
 Fast, secure, and private.

-Hess's Law of Constant Heat Summation is one of the most powerful tools in thermochemistry.
-It states that the total enthalpy change of a chemical reaction is absolutely identical regardless of whether the reaction occurs in one single step or across multiple intermediate steps.
+Hess's Law of Constant Heat Summation (or simply Hess's Law) is a fundamental relationship in physical chemistry and thermochemistry.
+First proposed in 1840 by the Swiss-Russian chemist and physician Germain Henri Hess, it states that the total enthalpy change ($\Delta H$) for a chemical reaction is the same regardless of whether the reaction occurs in one single step or through a series of intermediate steps.

 ΔHtotal=ΔH1+ΔH2+ΔH3+...\begin{aligned} \Delta H_{total} = \Delta H_1 + \Delta H_2 + \Delta H_3 + ... \end{aligned}